 - Mass media, except recording and internet business

-- Subject to the Annex on Professions indicating professions where foreigners are allowed to practice in the Philippines subject to reciprocity and where corporate practice is allowed; and
+- Professions where foreigners are not allowed to practice in the Philippines, except if the subject to reciprocity as provided in pertinent laws.

 - Organization and operation of private detective, watchmen or security guards agencies

 - Small-scale mining